-18. Following Table shows the nature and size of the various components of the subproject.
+19. Following table shows the nature and size of the various components of the subproject.
 System is designed as a separate underground system catering only to domestic wastewater; storm runoff generated during rains will be carried by existing open drains and dispose into natural streams/ water bodies.
 Industrial wastewater will not be disposed into sewers.
 System is designed for 115 liters per capital per day, based on sewage generation rate of 80% of water supply.
 System is design with gravity flow as far as possible, however topography do not permit a complete gravity system from collection to inlet at the STP, and therefore wherever required sewage lifting and pumping stations introduced to optimize the system design.
-The sewage collected will of 34mld during the base year and will be treated in the proposed new STP at Ramaiyanpatti.
-The STP is proposed for the present flow with total capacity of 34 MLD (17 MLD - two set of modules).
-The process technology of the proposed STP is Waste Stabilization Pond (WSP).
+Figures 2 to 5 show subproject area, location and layout of components.

-Table 2:ProposedUGSS Subproject Components
+Table 2:Proposed Water Supply Subproject Components